 Day 7 was a travel day to start Great Plains trip #3 for the season.
 Hotels were completely booked in Hays/Russell, my originally-planned stop, thanks to college graduation events.
 I found a nice historic hotel in Wilson where I ended the day.

 VIDEO: 5/17 Nebraska tornadoes

-An excellent chase day in Nebraska yields two close intercepts of developing tornadoes and a nice long-lived photogenic tornado.
+An excellent storm photography day in Nebraska yields two close intercepts of developing tornadoes and a nice long-lived photogenic tornado.
 I got on the storm north of Goodland, Kansas and followed it into Nebraska to just northeast of Cozad.
-After the chase, I needed to stage for the next day in Oklahoma.
+After the expedition, I needed to stage for the next day in Oklahoma.
 Due to hotels booked solid in northern Kansas again, I had to drive to Dodge City to get a room, where I arrived after 2AM.

 Video from this day has been posted on my Youtube channel:

 Day 9, May 18: Northern Oklahoma severe storms